vaastav/IntroductionToU3D/annotated_u3d.md

 + 44 bytes : Resource Description

-+ variable bytes : Skeleton Description.
-This is out of the scope of this report and is not covered here as this is mainly for animations.
-For this report it is 0 bytes.
++ 4 bytes : Bone Count.
+As Skeleton Description is out of the scope of this report and is not covered here as it is mainly for animations; The bone count will always be 0.

 #### Max Mesh Description